DrVicki/back-end-development/back-end-development-languages.md

 - Work with Big Data
 - And more

-💡 **WHAT YOU CAN DO WITH .NET**

-- Build desktop applications
-- Create mobile apps
-- Build web applications and games
-- Work with Big Data
-- And more

 💼 **COMPANIES THAT USE .NET**

 A few of the companies using .NET as a programming language: